LostArtefacts/TRX/docs/tr1/README.md

 - added ability to wade, similar to TR2+
 - added Lara's exit-water-to-medium-height animation from TR2+
 - added a pause screen
+- added the ability to pause during cutscenes
 - added a choice whether to play NG or NG+ without having to play the entire game
 - added Japanese mode (guns deal twice the damage, inspired by JP release of TR3); available for both NG and NG+
 - added ability to restart level on death